Wall Street Week Ahead: Lower rates could boost housing stocks, but risks remain

 After underperforming in 2018, the PHLX Housing Index .HGX is up about 30% for the year so far, roughly double the year-to-date gain of the benchmark S&P 500 index .SPX.

-Mortgage rates have been declining with U.S. Treasury debt yields, and the outlook for interest rates suggests further easing after the Federal Reserve lowered rates last month and indicated it could ease again this year, depending on data.
+Mortgage rates have been declining with U.S. Treasury debt yields, and the outlook for interest rates suggests further easing after the Federal Reserve lowered rates last month and indicated it could cut again this year, depending on data.

-The 30-year fixed mortgage rate has dropped to 3.60% from a peak of 4.94% in November, according to data from mortgage finance agency Freddie Mac.
+The 30-year fixed mortgage rate has dropped to 3.60% from a peak of 4.94% in November, according to mortgage finance agency Freddie Mac.
 Mortgage rates are often tied to the benchmark 10-year Treasury yield.

 Strategists said that could bode well for homebuilders and the housing market, which has been struggling because of land and labor shortages.